Queen Nandi Mounted Rifles

-The Queen Nandi Mounted Rifles (formerly the Natal Mounted Rifles) is an reserve armoured regiment of the South African Army.
+The Queen Nandi Mounted Rifles (formerly the Natal Mounted Rifles) is a reserve armoured regiment of the South African Army.

 History

 Origin

 The original and accepted parent unit of the Natal Mounted Rifles is the Royal Durban Rangers which was formed at a meeting of the public in the town of Durban, at Boltbee's Hotel on 23 March 1854.

 Other ante-cedant units that were then subsequently amalgamated into the NMR since 1854 are as follows:

 Formation

 In May 1868 the Regimental Committee of the Durban Mounted Rifles, presided over by Captain WH Addison, held a meeting to discuss the forming of the Natal Mounted Rifles.
-The formation of the regiment would entail the amalgamation of four Volunteer Units; Royal D'urban Rangers (1854), Victoria Mounted Rifles (1862), Alexander Mounted Rifles (1865) and Durban Mounted Rifles(1873).
+The formation of the regiment would entail the amalgamation of four Volunteer Units; Royal D'urban Rangers (1854), Victoria Mounted Rifles (1862), Alexander Mounted Rifles (1865) and Durban Mounted Rifles (1873).

 Anglo-Boer War

 The regiment was re-activated in Durban during February and March 1901 for service in the South African War.
 It was originally called the 2nd Natal Volunteer Composite Regiment but the name was soon changed to Natal Mounted Infantry.
 The unit was armed and equipped by the Natal Volunteer Department and horsed by the Imperial Remount Department.
 The first depot was at Dundee, but, on the unit changing its name, this was transferred to Newcastle.